FREQUENTLY ASKED QUESTIONS

 Geographic location is not the best method to select a lawyer.

-Some people think that merely because a lawyer has an address in a large city, it is a criteria for selection—it is not.
-"Genius by geography" is not the criteria for selecting your lawyer.
-Conveniently located in Columbus, Indiana, Cline, King & King, P.C. is willing to co-counsel cases with your family lawyer.
+“Genius by geography” is not the criteria for selecting your lawyer.
+Cline, King & King, P.C. is willing to co-counsel cases throughout the United States.

 Selecting a lawyer is like selecting your family physician.